japl-lang/JustAnotherJAPL/docs/grammar.md

 // Expressions (rules that produce a value, but also have side effects) expression     → assignment;
 assignment     → (call ".")?
-IDENTIFIER "=" expression;  // Assignment is the highest-level expression
+IDENTIFIER "=" assignment | lambdaExpr;  // Assignment is the highest-level expression
+asExpr         → expression "as" expression;
-yieldExpr      → "yield" expression;
+lambdaExpr     → declModifiers? "async"? "lambda" lambda;  // Lambdas are anonymous functions, so they act as expressions yieldExpr      → "yield" expression;
 awaitExpr      → "await" expression;
 logic_or       → logic_and ("and" logic_and)*;